I WAS LISTENING to a fitness podcast the other day in which the host argued vociferously against the idea of a low-carbohydrate diet

 Alternatively offer me ‘high carb’ junk foods and I’ll stab you with my fork if you come between me and my plate.

 I think this difference between preferred sources of carbohydrates is something that a lot of fitness professionals tend to forget.
-A lot of trainers I know have bodybuilding or fitness model backgrounds in which they think nothing of chowing down on ever-shrinking plates of dry salmon and boiled potatoes for 12 long weeks.
+A lot of trainers I know have bodybuilding or fitness model backgrounds in which they think nothing of surviving on ever-shrinking plates of dry salmon and boiled potatoes for 12 long weeks.

 I even know one fitness model who once described a cauliflower-based pizza as a cheat/treat meal.

-One reason I typically don’t like diets high in carbohydrates is that it’s so much easier to unwittingly over-eat carbohydrate meals and hence ingest far more calories than you were aiming for.
+The reason I typically don’t like diets high in carbohydrates is that it’s so much easier to unwittingly over-eat carbohydrate meals and hence ingest far more calories than you were aiming for.

 That is unless the carbohydrate sources in question are boiled potatoes and plain boiled rice, then it's just because they taste like shit.